fabacab/fetlife-epic-thread/README.markdown

 # FetLife Epic Thread

-The FetLife Epic Thread user script makes reading long, passionate discussions on FetLife.com easier by adding comment threading for @-replies, a "previous/next" link for related comments, and visual highlights.
+The FetLife Epic Thread user script makes reading long, passionate discussions on FetLife.com easier and less painful.
+To accomplish this, FetLife Epic Thread:

+* adds comment threading for @-replies, a "previous/next" link for related comments, and visual highlights.
 Instead of needing to scroll past a bunch of unrelated comments, simply click the "Next in thread on page" link to go to the next comment in the thread.
 Rather than having to scroll up or copy-and-paste to see what a comment is replying to, click the "in reply to" link to see the original comment right under your cursor.
+* [disemvowels](https://en.wikipedia.org/wiki/Disemvoweling) comments when they load (until you request otherwise).
+Disemvoweling reduces the likelihood that comments will be able to trigger you by making them illegible except through significant effort.

 ## System requirements